Beekola11/alx-system_engineering-devops/0x00-shell_basics/README.md

 **This files contains executable commands in linus terminal**\
-it execute with the bash bin
+it execute with ./file command